Sift the Noise: Critical reception

-Excerpts from reviews

 Album packaging

 Many reviews of the album commented on the packaging.
 Early releases came packaged in a library-style, printed drawstring bag.
 All copies come in a triptych-fold sleeve with 'library card' naming those involved in the album's creation as 'borrowers' and distressed textured cover.

 Associated tours

 Following the extensive national 'Sift The Noise' promotional tour, which garnered further positive reviews, Skipping Girl Vinegar embarked on another nationwide tour entitled 'Songs From Cold Places', previewing songs from their forthcoming album of the same name, due to be recorded early 2010.